-20AIT05 SOFTWARE ENGINEERING LAB
+SOFTWARE ENGINEERING LAB

-- 1. Acquaint with historical and modern software methodologies

-- 2. Understand the phases of software projects and practice the activities of each phase

-- 3. Practice clean coding

-- 4. Take part in project management

-- 5. Adopt skills such as distributed
+- 1. Acquaint with historical and modern software methodologies. - 2.
+Understand the phases of software projects and practice the activities of each phase - 3.
+Practice clean coding - 4.
+Take part in project management - 5.
+Adopt tools for distributed computation.